tavurth/godot-simple-fps-camera/README.md

 ## Ideas

-The main idea I&rsquo;d like to represent here is splitting the X rotation and Y rotation.
+The main idea I'd like to represent here is splitting the X rotation and Y rotation.

-We use a parent node Yaw, and a child node.
+We use a parent node "Player", and a child node "Camera".
 The parent node takes care of the left and right rotation, while the child node takes care of vertical rotation.

-If we simply try to rotate the child node in first the X and then the Y directions we&rsquo;d end up with a sort of flight-simulator camera, where we can roll left and right rather than turning left and right.
+If we simply try to rotate the child node in first the X and then the Y directions we'd end up with a sort of flight-simulator camera, where we can roll left and right rather than turning left and right.